VHS J1256−1257: VHS J1256−1257 b

 VHS 1256−1257 b was first identified and documented by the 2MASS survey in 2015.
 It orbits at a distance of 350±+150 AU and has an estimated mass of approximately 19±5 Jupiter masses.

 The planet is carbon-rich, with a C/O molar ratio exceeding 0.63, and its temperature has been measured at 1380 K. VHS 1256-1257 b's rotation period has been measured to be 22.04 ± 0.05 hours, which is unusually long for substellar objects.
 It has a high axial tilt, similar to that of Uranus.

 Variability

 Observations with Hubble Wide-Field Camera 3 near-infrared time-series spectroscopic observations showed that VHS 1256 b varied with 19.3% at 1.1 and 1.7 μm over 8.5 hours.
 With the 1.27 μm filter the amplitude was even higher at 24.7%.
-This is the largest amplitude for any substellar object as of 2022, placing it in the mid-infrared.
+This is the largest amplitude for any substellar object as of 2022, with high variability in the near-infrared and a few percent variability in the mid-infrared.
 Later studies with the Hubble space telescope have yielded even higher brightness variability of 33-37% without a definite period, indicating a presence of both spots and waves.

+One study used the variability and spectra from JWST to conclude that planetary-scale dust storms are the main cause of the variability.
+These storms persist for tens of days, with large patchy clouds propagating with equatorial waves.
+The dust storms consist of iron and silicate particles.
+The model can explain the spectra and features in the light curve.
+It can also explain the high amplitude in near-infrared and low amplitude in mid-infrared, which cannot be explained with features seen on Jupiter.